Media Advocacy Training

-- Overview of media advocacy This training introduces how to use media advocacy strategically to advance policy.
+- Overview of media advocacy: This training introduces how to use media advocacy strategically to advance policy.
 Participants will learn to recognize the news media's role in shaping debates on community health.
 They will clarify their overall strategy and learn how it relates to a media strategy, a message strategy, and a media access strategy.
 In many cases, this will be the basis for subsequent trainings.

-- Strategic media planning This training takes participants through each step of developing a media advocacy plan: setting goals and objectives, identifying strategies and tactics, assessing resources, determining timelines and specifying who will do what.
+- Strategic media planning: This training takes participants through each step of developing a media advocacy plan: setting goals and objectives, identifying strategies and tactics, assessing resources, determining timelines and specifying who will do what.
 Participants will learn to integrate communications planning organizationally and plan for timely, proactive news coverage.

-- Framing and message development This training explains framing -- what it is and why it matters -- and helps participants apply that knowledge to developing messages in advocacy campaigns.
+- Framing and message development: This training explains framing — what it is and why it matters — and helps participants apply that knowledge to developing messages in advocacy campaigns.
 Participants will practice framing their issue in the context of policy advocacy.

-- Creating news This training explores different news story elements so participants can get access to journalists by emphasizing what is newsworthy about their issue.
+- Creating news: This training explores different news story elements so participants can get access to journalists by emphasizing what is newsworthy about their issue.
 Participants will explore how to create news, piggyback on breaking news, meet with editorial boards, submit op-eds and letters to the editor, and develop advocacy ads.

-- Spokesperson training This training gives participants intensive practice being spokespeople for their issue, including on-camera training.
+- Spokesperson training: This training gives participants intensive practice being spokespeople for their issue, including on-camera training.
 Participants will learn to anticipate and practice answering the tough questions reporters ask.
 And they’ll learn how to give incisive feedback to one another.

 tools for advocates

-groups we've worked with
+recent groups we've worked with

 First 5 Contra Costa

-Shasta Public Health Department
+Santa Clara County Public Health Department